jadilorenzo/obsidian/Story/Story.md

 The attendant simply needed to increase the power to his sword.
 With a swift motion, he slid the input control on his hilt from 7 to 10 Tesla (a unit of magnetic density).

 This is what Alan was waiting for.
-In a near reflexive move, he jammed the sword blade into the magnetic lock holding the carriage door shut and stepped back.
+In a near reflexive move, he jammed the sword blade into the magnetic lock holding the right carriage door shut and stepped back.

 The attendant yanked on the sword trying to pull the sword back out.